SollyBunny/pipes/README.md

 ## Config
 Config can be found in `config.h`
-`OPTBOLD`: Are the characters bold
+`OPTTBOLD`: Whether the characters bold
-`OPTTIME`: Time between frames
+`OPTTIME`: Time between frames in us
 `OPTCHANCE`: Chance for the pipe to change direction
+`OPTERASERIT`: Iterations between each eraser tick (undefine to disable)
+`OPTPRESIM`: Number of iterations to presimulate
+You can also set the color using the `THEME_COLOR` environment variable

 ## Compiling
 Run `make`